rokmohar/alexa-assistant/readme.md

 ### AWS Lambda Setup

 1. Go to http://aws.amazon.com/.
-You will need to set-up an AWS account (the basic one will do fine) if you don't have one already ** Make sure you use the same Amazon account that your Echo device is registered to** Note - you will need a credit or debit card to set up an AWS account - there is no way around this.
-Please see the AWS Charges section above
+You will need to set-up an AWS account (the basic one will do fine) if you don't have one already.
+Make sure you use the same Amazon account that your Echo device is registered to. **Note - you will need a credit or debit card to set up an AWS account - there is no way around this.
+Please see the AWS Charges section above**

 2. Go to the drop down "Location" menu at the top right and ensure you select US-East (N. Virginia) if you are based in the US or EU(Ireland) if you are based in the UK or Germany.
 This is important as only these two regions support Alexa.
 NOTE: the choice of either US or EU is important as it will affect the results that you get.
 The EU node will provide answers in metric and will be much more UK focused, whilst the US node will be imperial and more US focused.

 ![alt text](screenshots/lambda_region.jpg)